Westsplaining

-Westsplaining (a blend word of west and the informal form -splaining of the gerund explaining) is a pejorative term that represents criticism of Western world sociopolitical views of other parts of the world.
+Westsplaining (a portmanteau of west and the informal form -splaining of the gerund explaining) is a pejorative term that represents criticism of Western sociopolitical views of other parts of the world.
 It has been used primarily in relation to Western discussions of Central and Eastern Europe and its historical and current relations with the Soviet Union and Russia.

-The word became virally popular during the Russian invasion of Ukraine after Jan Smoleński and Jan Dutkiewicz defined the word to mean "[the] phenomenon of people from the Anglosphere loudly foisting their analytical schema and political prescriptions onto the [Central and Eastern European] region", which "ignore voices from the region".
+The word became virally popular during the Russian invasion of Ukraine after Jan Smoleński and Jan Dutkiewicz defined the word to mean "[the] phenomenon of people from the Anglosphere loudly foisting their analytical schema and political prescriptions onto the [Central and Eastern European] region", which "ignore[s] voices from the region".

 Pre-2022 usage

 The earliest known usage of the term was in May 2017 during a keynote address by Einat Wilf at the second annual Academic Engagement Network conference in Chicago.
 Wilf coined the term to describe a phenomenon wherein Western audiences, Wilf argues, hear what Muslim and Arab leaders say and, rather than "respecting what they say and taking them at their word," they attempt to re-present the information in a way that serves a Western political agenda.

 The term first appeared in relation to Europe on the news website Balkan Insight in 2017, where an editor headlined an article 'Westsplaining the Balkans'.
 In the article, its author Srdjan Garcevic states, "Balkanism gives birth to the worst type of tourist – the kind who after reading one book and spending a few days in the region 'westsplains' history and politics to the locals."

-In 2019, journalist Edward Lucas described the term westsplaining as referring to a common event in conferences, diplomatic meetings and online social networks, in which Westerners criticised Eastern Europeans distrust of "dialogue with Russia".
+In 2019, journalist Edward Lucas described the term westsplaining as referring to a common event in conferences, diplomatic meetings and online social networks, in which Westerners criticised Eastern Europeans' distrust of "dialogue with Russia".
 Lucas saw westsplainers as including right-wing Westerners who "secretly" admired Russian military interventions; left-wing Westerners who saw NATO, the United States and defence spending as "the real enemy"; and a third group who were "just greedy".
 Lucas argued that westsplaining led Westerners to misjudge Russian threats and actions against Western and Eastern Europe and failed to learn from Easterners.